turbot/steampipe-plugin-datadog/docs/tables/datadog_dashboard.md

   dr.id = role;
 ```

-### List read only dashboards (only dashboard author and admins can make changes to it)
+### List read-only dashboards (only dashboard author and admins can make changes to it)

 ```sql
 select